The island has a playground for outdoor enthusiasts, from hiking trails to water sports.

 Most activity winds down by midnight or 1 AM outside of peak season weekends or specific events.
 During Carnival or Sailing Week, late-night parties are more common.

-During important celebrations like Carnival or Sailing Week, the nightlife scene expands significantly with larger parties and concerts.
+During important celebrations like Carnival or Sailing Week, the nightlife scene expands significantly with more spacious parties and musical performances.

-Inquire with vendors about shipping options for big buys.
-Be aware of your home country''s import rules for duty-free allowances and things you can't bring.
+Inquire with vendors about shipping options for larger purchases.
+Be familiar with your home country's's customs regulations for duty-free allowances and things you can't bring.